A lot of veterans suffering from service connected PTSD want to know how to get 100 VA disability from the VA for PTSD.

 Yes!
 You can still work with a 100 percent scheduler PTSD rating.

-Veterans with a 100 rating for PTSD also qualify for Special Monthly Compensation.
+Veterans with a 100 VA disability from the VA for PTSD also qualify for Special Monthly Compensation.

 What is the PTSD rating scale?